Fundacio-Bit/react-hooks-frontend-generator/README.md

 # react-hooks-frontend-generator #

-A generator of FrontEnds based on React Hooks.
+A generator of front-ends based on React Hooks.

 ## Installation